Practical next steps

 Canonical guidance, sacramental questions, parish options, and spiritual support for Catholics returning to ordinary diocesan life.

-Bring this to your parish/tribunal
+Bring this to the parish or tribunal

 Ask for written next steps on parish registration, sacramental records, marriage status, confession, children, and pastoral support.